A SANTA DI NIOLU THE CATENACCIU SAINT JOHN THE BAPTIST

-The Niolu, land of shepherds and traditions
+U Niolu, land of shepherds and traditions

-The festival of A Santa di Niolu
+The festival of A Santa di U Niolu

-Ferdinand Gregorovius wrote in his history of Corsica in 1852: "In this region dwell the strongest men on Corsica, patriarchal shepherds who have faithfully maintained the tradition of their forebears."
+"In this region dwell the strongest men on Corsica, patriarchal shepherds who have faithfully maintained the tradition of their forebears."

 The "Santa" Festival is one of the largest and most important festivals in Corsica.
 Each year, on the 8th of september, the people gather together to celebrate the Nativity of the Madonna.
 This tradition, handed down across the centuries, is brought back to life in the little village of Casamaccioli, to the south of the Calacuccia lake.
 The festival attracts many people to Casamaccioli, up to 10.000 visitors for the three-day event.